 - Preheat oven to 350 degrees.
 Butter a 9-inch tube pan with a removable bottom or a 9-inch spring form pan with a small, tall, round oven-safe ramekin in the center (grease it well).

-- In a medium bowl whisk together the flour, baking powder and baking soda.
+- In a medium bowl whisk together the flour, baking powder, baking soda and 1/2 teaspoon salt.

 - In a separate large mixing bowl or in the bowl of a stand mixer beat butter and sugar together on medium speed until pale and fluffy 2 – 3 minutes.
 Beat in eggs one at a time, then the vanilla.